sergiogpajares/analysis/README.md

-# Disclaimer
+# Analysis
-This module is a pre-release version before main implementation of classes and general curve fitting with the tools implemented in SciPy modules.

-New versions will only support Python 3·
+This module aims to make faster the process of fitting and plotting for the experimental subjects in the degree of Physics.
+It provides two classes to fit and plot + fit experimental data.
+Also some clasifying, file managment functions and plot customization functions.

 # Dependencies
 Actually, Matplotlib, NumPy and SciPy are required.

 # License